cyb3rxp/awesome-soc/detection_engineering.md

 ## Plan

 ### Sensors:
-* Determine which sensors or endpoint/app logs, you miss in terms of detection capabilities
+* Determine which sensors or endpoint/app logs, you miss in terms of detection capabilities.
-* Determine how to generate and ingest their logs in the SIEM
+* Determine how to generate and ingest their logs in the SIEM.
-* Build a project agenda
+* Build a project agenda.

 ### SIEM rules:
-* Determine which detection logic you miss, directly in the SIEM;
+* Determine which detection logic you miss, directly in the SIEM.
 * Build a project agenda (deployment).

 ### Detection automation playbooks:
-* Determine which automation you miss, based on feedback from previous alerts and incidents handling;
+* Determine which automation you miss, based on feedback from previous alerts and incidents handling.
 * Build a project agenda (deployment).

 ### Response automation playbooks:
-* Determine which automation you miss, based on feedback from previous alerts and incidents handling;
+* Determine which automation you miss, based on feedback from previous alerts and incidents handling.
 * Build a project agenda (deployment).

 ### Documentation: